drc-cs/FALL24-CS326/lectures/L11_recommendation_modeling/slides.md

 <div style = "font-size: 0.6em;">

-\**Note: usually you will need to include a regularization term to prevent overfitting.*
+\**Note: You need to include the regularization term to prevent overfitting.*

 </div>